varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

   compiled regular expression specific to a regsub() statement or a simply caching the last output of some expensive lookup.

-* ``PRIV_VCL`` "per vcl" private pointers are useful for such global state that applies to all calls in this VCL, for instance flags that determine if regular expressions are case-sensitive in this vmod or similar.

 * ``PRIV_TASK`` "per task" private pointers are useful for state that applies to calls for either a specific request or a backend request.
 For instance this can be the result of a parsed cookie